wendywilgus/Text-Editor/README.md

 ## Overview

 This application is a text editor that runs in the browser as a single-page application.
 This app not only meets the Progressive Web Application criteria, but also features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.
+Site is deployed here:  https://thawing-falls-01629.herokuapp.com/

 ## Table of Contents